outl1ne/create-frontend/docs/universal-react.md

 There are also flags that you can pass to the scripts:

--   `npm run start -- --appPort=3030` - Custom port for the production server
+-   `npm run start -- --serverPort=3030` - Custom port for the server

 There are some additional configuration options: